Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [envoy](https://www.envoyproxy.io/docs/envoy/v1.31.0/) : Envoy is an L7 proxy and communication bus designed for large modern service oriented architectures
 - [traefik proxy](https://doc.traefik.io/traefik/) : Traefik is an [open-source](https://github.com/traefik/traefik) _Edge Router_ that makes publishing your services a fun and easy experience
 - [HAProxy](https://docs.haproxy.org/) : HAProxy is a free, very fast and reliable reverse-proxy offering [high availability](http://en.wikipedia.org/wiki/High_availability), [load balancing](http://en.wikipedia.org/wiki/Load_balancer), and proxying for TCP and HTTP-based applications
-## Gitops

-- [Atlantis - Terraform Pull Request Automation](https://www.runatlantis.io/) : Running Terraform Workflows with Ease
-- [scalr](https://docs.scalr.io/docs/introduction) :  Remote operations backend for Terraform and OpenTofu (OTF)
-- [digger](https://docs.digger.dev/readme/introduction) : open-source CI/CD orchestrator for Terraform
-- [env0](https://docs.env0.com/): Automate and manage any Infrastructure-as-Code, from Terraform and OpenTofu to Pulumi, CloudFormation, Terragrunt, Kubernetes, and more.
-- [bytebase](https://github.com/bytebase/bytebase) : The GitHub/GitLab for database DevOps.
-- [argo-cd](https://argo-cd.readthedocs.io/en/stable/) :  A declarative, GitOps continuous delivery tool for Kubernetes.
-- [fluxcd](https://fluxcd.io/flux/) : Tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
-- [Semaphore UI](https://semaphoreui.com/) : Elegant web interface for executing Ansible playbooks, Terraform, OpenTofu, Pulumi code and Bash scripts.
-- [act](https://github.com/nektos/act): Run your GitHub Actions locally 🚀
-## Internal Developer Platform (IDP)

-- [Qovery](https://hub.qovery.com/docs/getting-started/what-is-qovery/) : the **Internal Developer Platform (IDP)** that cuts noise for developers with paved paths to production
-- [Kusion](https://www.kusionstack.io/docs/) : An intent-driven [Platform Orchestrator](https://internaldeveloperplatform.org/platform-orchestrators/), which sits at the core of an [Internal Developer Platform (IDP)](https://internaldeveloperplatform.org/what-is-an-internal-developer-platform/)

-## Identity Provider + SSO + OAuth + 2FA

-- [authentik](https://docs.goauthentik.io/docs/) :  An IdP (Identity Provider) and SSO (single sign on) that is built with security at the forefront of every piece of code, every feature, with an emphasis on flexibility and versatility.
-- [FusionAuth](https://fusionauth.io/docs/get-started/) : FusionAuth is a modern platform for Customer Identity and Access Management (CIAM).
-FusionAuth provides APIs and a responsive web user interface to support login, registration, localized email, multi-factor authentication, reporting and much more.
-- [Authelia](https://www.authelia.com/): Authelia is an open-source [authentication](https://www.authelia.com/overview/authentication/introduction/) and [authorization](https://www.authelia.com/overview/authorization/access-control/) server and portal fulfilling the identity and access management (IAM) role of information security in providing [multi-factor authentication](https://www.authelia.com/overview/authentication/introduction/) and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion for [common reverse proxies](https://www.authelia.com/overview/prologue/supported-proxies/).
-- [tailscale](https://tailscale.com/):  The easiest, most secure way to use WireGuard and 2FA.
-- [zitadel](https://zitadel.com/docs/guides/overview): Identity infrastructure, simplified for you.
-- [casdoor](https://github.com/casdoor/casdoor): An open-source UI-first Identity and Access Management (IAM) / Single-Sign-On (SSO) platform with web UI supporting
-- [keycloak](https://github.com/keycloak/keycloak): Open Source Identity and Access Management For Modern Applications and Services.
-[Website](https://github.com/keycloak/keycloak)
 ## Queue Services

 - [AutoMQ](https://docs.automq.com/automq/what-is-automq/overview) : AutoMQ re-engineers Kafka for the cloud by decoupling storage to object storage.
 While maintaining **100% compatibility** with Apache Kafka®, it offers users up to **10 times cost efficiency** and **100 times elasticity**.